-Criteria JORC Code explanation Commentary land tenure status native title interests, historical sites, wilderness or national park and environmental settings.
-The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area. from June 2017.
+Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
+The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
+The Opuwo Cobalt Project comprises four Exclusive Prospective Licences EPLs 4346, 4350, 4351 and 4540, currently undergoing the transfer process to a subsidiary of the Company.
+EPL 4346 is undergoing the renewal process for a further two year term from June 2017.
 Exploration done by other parties Acknowledgment and appraisal of exploration by other parties. • Previous work carried out by Kunene Resources includes geological mapping, outcrop sampling, soil sampling, high resolution magnetic and radiometric data and hyperspectral data.
 Two holes were drilled in 2015, which intersected cobalt, copper and zinc mineralisation.
 Geology Deposit type, geological setting and style of mineralisation.
 Copper-cobalt mineralisation is developed in a sedimentary package of likely Nosib succession.
 Arkose quartzitic sandstones and conglomerates of the footwall Nosib Formation are exposed to the west and southwest The upper Nosib or Ombombo Formation consists of a sequence of finely intercalated siltstones and shales with minor sandstone, marlstone, limestone and dolostone layers.
 Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
 If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
 All information detailed in Appendix 1.
-Drillholes are yet to be accurately surveyed using DGPS.
+Drillholes are yet to be accurately surveyed using DGPS, however, this is planned prior to resource modleling.
 Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (eg cutting of high grades) and cut-off grades are usually Material and should be stated.
-Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
-The assumptions used for any Simple length weighted averages were used for reporting of significant intercepts.
+Where aggregate intercepts incorporate short lengths of high Simple length weighted averages were used for reporting of significant intercepts.
 Significant intercepts were reported using a cutoff grade of 0.05% (or 500 ppm) cobalt.